Ennai Thalatta Varuvala

 Ennai Thalatta Varuvala is 2003 Indian Tamil-language thriller film directed by K. S. Ravindran and produced by P. M. Vedimuthu, who also wrote the story.
-The film stars Vignesh and Reshma with Ajith Kumar in a extended cameo appearance,(credited as Sumi).
+The film stars Vignesh and Reshma (credited as Sumi) with Ajith Kumar in an extended cameo appearance.
 The production began in the mid-1990s, but the film was released only on 21 March 2003.

 Plot

 The film centers around Vennila's connections with the three men in her life.
-Satish wins a college competition and becomes the object of Vennila's ire.
+Sathish wins a college competition and becomes the object of Vennila's ire.
 In a fit of pique, Vennila feigns love to him, gets him to marry her, and then ditches him on the wedding night.
-The whole affair leaves Satish in a state of shock, and he is later hospitalized and gets into a deep coma.
+The whole affair leaves Sathish in a state of shock, and he is later hospitalized and gets into a deep coma.
 Santhosh is a new entrant to the college.
 He chooses Vennila for his games of one-upmanship, leaving her puzzled as to his motive.
 Amar is Vennila's fiancé from abroad.
 She later realizes that he is a psychopath.
 Vennila later finds that she is pregnant, and is shocked since she has not had a physical relationship with any of the men.
-Soon, she realizes that it was the past catching up with her, and it was a planned vendetta by Satish's dear ones.
+Soon, she realizes that it was the past catching up with her, and it was a planned vendetta by Sathish's dear ones.